 Previously I have talked about how to select good companies for an investment portfolio.
 Most of the discussion concentrated on qualitative aspects.
 This article attempts to cover some of the basic financial and other information that you should examine before you invest in a company (or monitor when it is in your portfolio).
 In other words, we are going to cover the “fundamental” financial aspects of a company as it is termed.

 As with our warnings on the previous articles, this is a cursory overview of the science.
-There are lots of good books available on this subject – refer to the ShareSoc Recommended Reading List on our web site for some of them (for example, Graham & Dodd’s “Security Analysis”).
+There are lots of good books available on this subject – refer to the ShareSoc Recommended Reading List for some of them (for example, Graham & Dodd’s “Security Analysis”).
 But as in any walk of life, a little knowledge goes a long way and there is a trade off between the length of time you spend on analysis and the additional information you gain.

 The key is to screen companies by looking at some basic metrics, before examining the financials in more detail (where you think more review is required) and doing some more general background reading on the company—such as understanding the market in which it operates, the barriers to entry and other aspects.
 When you pick up a share tip, attend a company presentation, or discuss a company with friends, it’s always wise to do some basic financial analysis before investing in it.

 Using Stock Screens

 You can of course decide that you won’t rely on gossip newspaper articles, magazine tips, or rumours by using “stock screens” that go through the universe of available stocks and pick out those that meet certain criteria which you then investigate further.
 However the author has not found that technique a particularly productive one—it tends to select companies that are cheap for good reasons.